 Enquiries, penalties and debt

 If you are the subject of an enquiry by HM Revenue & Customs (HMRC) you have rights and must be treated fairly.
-In this section we provide some basic information on enquiries and explain where you can find more information.
+On this page we provide some basic information on enquiries and explain where you can find more information.

 Basic information on enquiries

 An enquiry, which may also be called an investigation, an intervention or a check is the mechanism by which HMRC may scrutinise your income tax or tax credits affairs.
 Basically it means that HMRC will ask you some questions and possibly look at some of the documents you have used or will use to complete your tax return or tax credits claim.

 There is more information in the tax basics section on the following topics:

 - the difference between an aspect and a full enquiry;

 - why HMRC may choose to open an enquiry;